mandusm/summit-2018-container-lab/labs/awssb/awssb.md

 Now that we have the service catalog installed and ready to use on the cluster.
 Let's provision a new SQS queue in a brand new project using the OpenShift console.

 Make sure you are on the welcome page of the `OpenShift Console`.
 Look for the icon that reads `Amazon SQS` and click on the Icon.
 This will open a new walkthrough wizard.

 On the first page, click next.
 Select FIFO and click next again.

 Under `Project Name` Type whatever name you want.
-For this lab, we called it i`my-sqs-project` with a `Project Display Name` of `My SQS Project`
+For this lab, we called it `my-sqs-project` with a `Project Display Name` of `My SQS Project`

 **Important** - Make sure that you do not need to enter the AWS Service Credentials into any inputs.
+If you are asked for AWS credentials, the service broker has not been configured correctly.

 Leave all other options as default and click Next.